likhia/data-pipelines/README.md

 The process you will follow for this workshop is as follows:

-- Incoming data will come from a file that will be consumed by a Pulsar source (running locally on your laptop or on GitPod).
+- Incoming data will come from a file that will be consumed from a CSV file using the Pulsar CLI and published to an Astra Streaming topic.
 This will provide experience in using the Pulsar CLI to interact with Astra.
 - We will deploy a function that will enrich the messages, and store them in Astra DB using a sink.
 - CDC will detect changes in the Astra DB table and publish them to a data topic in Astra Streaming.
 - We will deploy a function that filters messages and publishes them to multiple topics based on their content.